zsolt-nagy/jekyll-now/_posts/2015-2-1-Setting-Up-A-Backbone-Marionette-Application.md

 This entry point verifies that both requirejs, jQuery, Backbone and Marionette are accessible once the DOM is ready.

+I will leave the rest of the Backbone-Marionette related questions open.

 Setting up the test environment
 ---------------------------------